GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 #### Rationale

-Formerly, scripts usually called gimp-message on errors, without yielding an error to the caller.
+Formerly, scripts usually called ligma-message on errors, without yielding an error to the caller.
 It was easy for a user to overlook the error message.
 An abort shows an error message that a user must acknowledge